rust-lang/book/src/scalar-types.md

 | arch   | isize  | usize    |

 We have both signed and unsigned variants of numbers, and each variant has an explicit size.
-Unsigned numbers are always positive, and signed numbers can be positive or negative.
+Unsigned numbers are never negative, and signed numbers can be positive or negative.
 (Think ‘plus sign’ or ‘minus sign’: that’s a signed number.)
-Signed numbers are stored using ‘two’s compliment’ representation.
+Signed numbers are stored using ‘two’s complement’ representation.

 Finally, `isize` and `usize` are different sizes based on the kind of computer your program is running on.
 If you are on a 64-bit architecture, they are 64